Mango tilapia

 The mango tilapia (Sarotherodon galilaeus) is a species of fish from the cichlid family that is native to fresh and brackish waters in Africa and the Levant.
 Other common names include Galilaea tilapia, Galilean comb, Galilee St. Peter's fish, and St. Peter's fish.
-(To differentiate from other Israeli species of "St. Peter's fish" see below).
+(To differentiate from other Israeli species of "St. Peter's fish" see below.)
 This is a relatively large cichlid at up to 41 cm in total length and about 1.6 kg in weight.
 It is very important to local fisheries and the species is also aquacultured.

-In addition to the nominate subspecies, four subspecies were recognized in the past, but today the species is considered monotypic.
+In addition to the nominate subspecies, four subspecies are recognised.
+These are: